-Steve Kruk is entering his first season as the Head Coach and General Manager of the Gillette Wild.
+Steve Kruk is entering his second season as the Head Coach and General Manager of the Gillette Wild.

 Prior to that, he spent the last season as an Associate Coach with the Metro Jets.